 To generate a new backup code via web:

-- Go to your Security and privacy settings on twitter.com and select the option to Get backup code.
+- Go to the Account tab on twitter.com and select the option to Get backup code.

 - Your backup code will be shown in the dialogue.